avabellaw/shark-quiz/readme.md

 There will be a homepage with the following:
 * An option to view the leaderboard.
 * An option to view the instructions.
-* A box to input a username before starting the quiz.
+* The title "Facts From The Deep".
-* A 'Start Quiz' button that works after the username is inputted.
+* A 'Start Quiz' button.

 Once the game has started, there will be a question with a 'next question' icon to the right of it.
 Below this, there will be three answers for the user to choose from.